Evolix/ansible-roles/postfix/README.md

 ## Tasks

-Minimal configuration is in `tasks/main.yml` and optional customization in :
+Minimal configuration is in `tasks/minimal.yml` and optional customization in :

 * `slow_transport.yml` : slow transport to specific destination.
+* `packmail.yml` : config for virtual mail accounts with OpenLDAP

 ## Available variables